-Pre-AP Geometry Honors (M2532H)
+Geometry Honors (M2532H)

-Recommended: Grade of A or B in Algebra I
+Recommended: Grade of A or B in Algebra I Scan the above QR Code for more course details.

 Geometry Honors will provide students with experiences that deepen the understanding of geometric shapes and their properties.
 Deductive and inductive reasoning as well as investigative strategies in drawing conclusions will be stressed.
 Properties and relationships of lines, angles, planes, congruent and similar triangles, trigonometric ratios, polygons, and circles will be explored.
 An in-depth understanding of proof and logic will be developed.